Perverts (album)

 Perverts is a studio recording by the American singer-songwriter and record producer Ethel Cain.
 It was self-released on January 8, 2025, through her record label Daughters of Cain with distribution from AWAL.
 She solely wrote, recorded, and produced it in 2024.
-Perverts is a drone, slowcore, and dark ambient project that Cain conceived as a side release to her main trilogy of albums, which began with Preacher's Daughter (2022).
+Perverts is a drone, slowcore, and dark ambient project that Cain conceived as a standalone release to her main trilogy of albums, which began with Preacher's Daughter (2022).
 The lyrical themes of the project explore ways of perversion.

 Perverts was preceded by the single "Punish" on November 1, 2024.
 The recording was well received by music critics, many of whom called it difficult to listen to and interpreted it as a shift from the sound of Preacher's Daughter.
 Commercially, it reached number 24 on the UK Album Downloads Chart.

 Background and development

 In 2022, Ethel Cain released her debut studio album, Preacher's Daughter, to critical acclaim.
 The first release of a planned trilogy of albums, it centered on an eponymous fictional character, with Southern Gothic imagery and themes including religious indoctrination, sexual violence, isolation, and family trauma.
 Following its release, the album was included in several year-end lists of the best music and she garnered a cult following online.
 In an interview with The Guardians Shaad D'Souza, Cain said that she did not want to achieve success, criticizing how she was often seen as a joke and "a dancing monkey in a circus".
 Speaking with Kiernan Shipka for Interview in June 2023, Cain expressed her excitement to "push it farther into the direction that [she has] always wanted to go" on her next full-length release, which is "10- to 20-minute songs just drenched in reverb, so slow, and super repetitive."
 She then expressed her admiration for slowcore and ambient music, and stated that she "feel[s] a bit more confident doing that and less worried about what people will think".

 Cain conceived her following release, Perverts, as a standalone work unrelated to the planned trilogy of albums.
 It was initially developed as a concept project studying deviants, but only two of the first written songs—"Punish" and "Amber Waves"—were included in the final track listing.
 According to Stereogums Brad Sanders, on the original version of Perverts, Cain "would have explored a different character that society considers a pervert on each song".
-She was influenced by a series of short stories by Donald Ray Pollock.
+She was influenced by a collection of short stories entitled Knockemstiff by Donald Ray Pollock.
 Prior to its release, Cain teased the themes of Perverts by publishing a short story titled "The Consequence of Audience".
 Sanders compared "The Consequence of Audience" with Cain's statement about an "irony epidemic", in which she criticized fans' memes inspired by songs from her debut album.
 Cain entirely wrote, recorded, and produced Perverts in Coraopolis, Pennsylvania, and Tallahassee, Florida, in 2024.
 She played several instruments, with collaboration from Matthew Tomasi, Angel Diaz, Bryan De Leon, and Madeline Johnston.
 Cain also mixed it, while Dale Becker was in charge of its mastering.